andbeder/ClinicalGenius/dev_notes.md

 # Development Notes - Clinical Genius

-## Latest Update: Prompt Builder Field Filtering (October 21, 2025)
+## Latest Update: Prompt Builder & Proving Ground Improvements (October 21, 2025)

-### Fixed: Prompt Builder Now Shows Only Selected Fields
+### 1. Fixed: Prompt Builder Now Shows Only Selected Fields

 **Problem**: Prompt Builder was displaying all fields from the CRM Analytics dataset, not just the fields selected in the dataset configuration.